Content Warning: Sexual assault, fat-phobia, ageism, misogyny.

 Content Warning for below: Sexual violence.
 Please skip over the slideshow below if you are triggered by depictions of sexual violence.

 In the above storyline, a “strong female” is in a bar surrounded by friends.
 The protagonist appears hiding behind the counter, eyes the woman, and jumps over the counter to her side of the bar.
 She notices him and starts to run away.
 He pushes her forward so that she falls.
 Her pants are removed in the next sequence, where he forcibly spreads her legs.
-He appears to rape her before the sequence rolls into a depiction of the Silicone Stroker toy.
+He appears to sexually assault her before the sequence rolls into a depiction of the Silicone Stroker toy.
 There is some ambiguity — there’s also a chance he’s using the Silicone Stroker on himself while he has her pushed onto the table.
 There’s also a chance he’s taking a scan of her to use to sculpt the sleeve.
 Either way, it appears sexually violent.

 I am not shocked.
 But I am unequivocally disgusted.
 This is 2017.
-How can gendered violence still be thought of as an acceptable marketing tool.
+How can gendered violence still be thought of as an acceptable marketing tool?

 Fat-phobia and Ageism

 Things continue to go downhill.
 In a following sequence, the singer/narrator states that the Silicone Stroker “won’t go to ruin like other strokers or humans.”
-They then show a timeclock of a woman gaining weight and aging naturally.
+They then show a timeclock of a woman gaining weight and ageing naturally.

 In the above, the message seems to be that a woman’s body loses all value the moment it starts to age.
 As she naturally gains weight and grows old, her body stops being a satisfying sexual object to the protagonist.
 She, essentially, becomes worthless.
 What is not fuckable has no worth.